Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/actyxos-on-docker.md

 </TabItem>
 </Tabs>

-Congratulations, you have successfully started <em>ActyxOS on Docker</em>!
+Congratulations, you have successfully installed <em>ActyxOS on Docker</em>!
+While you can already use ActyxOS locally, you may have to – depending on your exact setup – configure it to be able to connect to other ActyxOS nodes.
-Please note that ActyxOS is **not** operational, as you did not configure it yet.
 If you want to find out more about configuring ActyxOS node, please check our guide about [configuring nodes](/docs/os/advanced-guides/node-and-app-settings#configuring-nodes).

 ## Where to go next